 Note: You really don't have to measure, after you've made this batter a time or two.
 I find making a slightly thicker batter, creates more "puff" to your onion rings.

 Step 3: Slicing Your Onions

-Step 4: Coat With Batter
+Step 4: Coating Sliced Onions With Batter

-Add sliced onions to batter mixture and stir gently with a spoon.
+Add sliced onions to the batter mixture and stir gently with a spoon.
 This is much faster than individually dipping each ring into the batter mixture.
-Make sure all onion rings are coated with batter before slipping each one into hot oil.
+Make sure all onion rings are coated with batter before slipping each one into the hot oil.

 Onion Rings in Puff Batter

-Do a Tester Onion Ring
+Oil Temperature and a Tester Onion Ring

 To test your oil, drop in one coated onion ring and watch to see if it just sits or if it fries.
 What you are looking for is an onion ring that turns golden.
 If oil is too hot, your onion ring will cook too quickly and turn a dark brown.
 If necessary, adjust oil temperature.
 When the oil temperature is just right and your "tester" onion ring has cooked the way it should, you are ready to proceed.